qvcodefriend/qvcodefriend.github.io/README.md

 ## Code Friend

-Code Friend is an Xcode extension, and it provide development interface for the Javascript language.
-Anyone can create Xcode extension utilities using Javascript.
+Code Friend is an Xcode extension, and it provide development interface for the JavaScript language.
+Anyone can create Xcode extension utilities using JavaScript.

 Install from [Mac App Store](https://itunes.apple.com/cn/app/code-friend/id1441249580) and see `How to enable in Xcode` section below.

-For developing an Xcode extension using Javascript, please see [How To Create Your Own Package](https://qvcodefriend.github.io/develop).
+For developing an Xcode extension using JavaScript, please see [How To Create Your Own Package](https://qvcodefriend.github.io/develop).

 ---